-1. At Lincolnshire County Council we want to make sure that we are providing excellent services to the residents of Lincolnshire.
-Our staff, Councillors, partners and contractors have an important role to play in achieving this goal and we expect everyone to be committed to our high standards of service which are based on the principles of honesty, openness and accountability.
+We want to make sure that we are providing excellent services to the residents of Lincolnshire.
+Our staff, Councillors, partners and contractors have an important role to play in achieving this goal.
+We expect everyone to be committed to our high standards of service which are based on the principles of honesty, openness and accountability.

-2. We know that we face the risk that something may go wrong or that someone may ignore our policies, our procedures or the law resulting in some very serious consequences.
-Experience shows that staff, or others who work on behalf of an organisation, often have worries or suspicions and could, by reporting their concerns at an early stage, help put things right or identify and stop potential wrongdoing.
+We know that we face the risk that something may go wrong or that someone may ignore our policies, procedures or the law resulting in some very serious consequences.
+Experience shows that staff, or others who work on behalf of an organisation, often have worries or suspicions.
+By reporting their concerns at an early stage they could help put things right or identify and stop potential wrongdoing.

-3. A Whistleblower is generally a term used for a person who works in or for an organisation and raises an honest and reasonable concern about a possible fraud, crime, danger or other serious risk that could threaten colleagues, service users, customers, members of the public or the success and reputation of the organisation.
+A whistleblower is a term used for a person who works in or for an organisation and raises an honest and reasonable concern about a possible:

+- fraud

+- crime

+- danger

+- other serious risk